kay-rey/goobie-bot/README.md

 ### `/nextgame`

-Get LA Galaxy's next upcoming match with:
+Get the next upcoming game for any LA team (Galaxy, Dodgers, Lakers, Rams) with:

 - 📅 Match date and time (converted to Pacific Time)
 - 🏟️ Venue information and stadium image